SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 })
 ```

-AdminBro will see that what you passed is already a BaseDatabase so it wont need to be wrapped by an Adapter.
+AdminBro will see that what you passed is already a BaseDatabase so it won't need to be wrapped by an Adapter.

 ## What's next?